dani763f/FLOSS-UX/keyfindings.md

 ---

-## Perception of Design
+## 3. Perception of Design

 ### Barriers for design according to developers
-* Developers though design is very important yet that it takes a low priority for a lot of projects, unfortunately (Talking FLOSS in general, here)
+* Developers agreed that design, while very important, takes a low priority for a lot of projects.
     * Some developers that were more removed from the frontend did not think about design at all.
 Rather, they considered, for instance, API calls as 'their" design.
 * One way to solve this is to ensure that more developers take up an interest in UX.
 Or Perhaps stress the importance of getting some UX concepts when training developers.
-    * This depends completely on the person and their motivation.

 * Unanimously the developers marked high code quality as the most important quality in a project.
-    * This somewhat conflicts by their high motivation of developing for others.
+    * This somewhat conflicts with their high motivation of developing for others, as end users likely care more about their perceived experience than super optimized code, within reason.
 * In the projects, features are not planned with for instance usability in mind.
 * When talking about design and user experience particularly, the boundary between backend and frontend is somewhat blurred as a slow backend will create a horrible user interface.
     * This illustrates how UX is different from UI in a pretty major way.
 What makes your software *feel* good to use?
 * Developers had some connotations towards designers that while important, they did not want a traditional development approach where they "have to do" what is being made by a design team (as mentioned in 'the developer playground')
-* Some developer could not really see how the project could benefit from dedicated UX contributors.
+* Some developers could not really see how the project could benefit from dedicated UX contributors.
     * This very much falls on the designers plate, as more designer have to join and deliver something of value to projects to exemplify how such a contribution could look.